 (3) Each National Board must publish on its website the fees for which provision has been made in a health profession agreement between the Board and the National Agency.

+[Section 26 amended by No. 4 of 2018 s.
+13.]

 27. Cooperation with participating jurisdictions and Commonwealth

 (1) The National Agency may exercise any of its functions in cooperation with or with the assistance of a participating jurisdiction or the Commonwealth, including in cooperation with or with the assistance of any of the following —